Current Conditions

 Insects: During warm months, insects are present on the island and emerge at different times.

-- Biting gnats (no-see-ums) currently active emerge in the spring (April – June).
+- Biting gnats (no-see-ums) emerge in the spring (April – June).
 These are very tiny biting flies.
 Insect repellent is ineffective against the gnats; fine-mesh head nets are recommended.

-- Midges currently active are non-biting flies that form columns along the causeway mid-spring through early fall.
+- Midges are non-biting flies that form columns along the causeway mid-spring through early fall.
 These are what cover your windshield while driving to and from the island.

-- Mosquitoes currently active are present from mid- spring through early fall.
+- Mosquitoes are present from mid- spring through early fall.
 Insect repellent is effective.
 Note: West Nile Virus has been found in Davis County.